 The trial is designed to determine if supplemental oxygen therapy results in increased time to the first occurrence of the primary composite outcome of either all-cause mortality or all-cause hospitalization.
 Secondary outcomes are the two components of the composite primary outcome, all-cause mortality and all-cause hospitalization.
 Other outcomes to be evaluated are disease-specific quality of life (St George's Respiratory Questionnaire) and preference-weighted health-related quality of life (Quality of Well-Being Scale), as well as exacerbation rate, dyspnea, six minute walk distance, nutritional status, and health care utilization.
 Additional outcomes to be collected in a subset of participants include spirometry, general quality of life, sleep quality, depression symptoms, and anxiety symptoms.
-In addition, substudies investigating treatment adherence and sleep, neurocognition, and oxidative stress are planned at selected sites and will include subsets of LOTT participants is also planned.
+In addition, substudies investigating treatment adherence and sleep, neurocognition, and oxidative stress are planned at selected sites and will include subsets of LOTT participants.
+A substudy on cost effectiveness that will include all LOTT participants is also planned.